Looking for a sample real estate marketing plan to create your strategy?

-For example, if you enter the AdWords marketing channel, start with a small campaign with highly targeted keywords and budget.
+For example, if you enter the Google Ads marketing channel, start with a small campaign with highly targeted keywords and budget.

 Only allocate more budget after you’re able to gain enough data to determine if it’s working for you.
 If it’s working, then pull more funds into the new marketing channel.

 What Real Estate Keywords Are the Best in Your Market?

 How do you use real estate keywords?
 If you’ll only be using them to optimize your website for search rankings, you could be missing out on other ways to gain visibility within your target market.